urbanityllc/axthe/axtheLib/readme.md

 It is based on the most popular node.js library, express.js.
 Express.js generator emits a starter webapp using templeting: It uses pug(formerly known as Jade).
 Pug is templating you already know how to use, it is html markup tags that are self closing!
 It a fine alternative to PHP.
 Check out pug: http://html2pug.vercel.app

+The difference between express.js generated Pug examples, is that AXthe is based on a static file approach, it is compliant with JamStack.org.
+One example of this is an Markdown based CMS http://docsify.js.org, where you edit .md (MarkDown) files.
+Markdown is just text files.
+Opposite of our approach for a CMS would be WordPress that does not use flat files: it stores pages in SQL.
+We are more like Docsify, expect instead of Markdown we use the fully powered Markup: Pug, that allows you to build anything and has express.js back end that you can use full power of node.js npm packages.

 AXthe tech stack approach is to eschew client side .js, and rely heavily on SSR. ( I really like the word eschew).
 The server side route in express.js intercepts the http request and passes any dynamic data to pug.
 That is 90% of AXthe.
 In addition to productivity, SSR is better at SEO and security than any client/browser side .js.